choishingwan/PRS-Tutorial/docs/target.md

     --out EUR.QC
 ```

-This will generate the **EUR.QC.het** file which contains the F coefficient estimates.
+This will generate the **EUR.QC.het** file, which contains F coefficient estimates for assessing heterozygosity.
-It will be easier to filter the samples using `R` instead of `awk`:
-Open a `R` section by tying `R` in your terminal
+We will remove individuals with F coefficients that are more than 3 standard deviation (SD) units from the mean, which can be performed using the following `R` command (you can open an `R` session by typing `R` in your terminal):

 ```R tab="Without library"
 dat <- read.table("EUR.QC.het", header=T) # Read in the EUR.het file, specify it has header